furniture-c3-g5/CraftVine/README.md

 ### Trello Link

-Thank you for your contribution to the Furniture E-Commerce website project.
+Thank you for your contribution to the CraftVine website project.
 Together, we can create an exceptional online shopping experience for furniture enthusiasts!